FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

     {"task_form":{"name":"Task1", "person":{"id":1, "name":"Fabien"}}}

-In a traditional Symfony2 application the related form builder would look as follows, where we simply define the property of the related class and it would perfectly assign the person to our task - in this case based on the id:
+In a traditional Symfony2 application we simply define the property of the related class and it would perfectly assign the person to our task - in this case based on the id:

 .. code-block:: php